Rediscovering Madison Square Park

 Every time I do visit, this slice of outdoor heaven is as enchanting as I remember it.
 A picture-perfect spring day is the ideal time to roam inside and around Madison Square Park with no particular purpose.
 That’s the best way to roam, isn’t it?

 Besides plenty of space for sunning and socializing, Madison Square Park offers a dog park, Shake Shack, a beautiful fountain, and a playground next to Bridget’s Garden.
 Plus, the park features public art projects, concerts, and annual foodie events.
 There’s a lot of great stuff happening year-round in this neighborhood park that continues to bring happiness to countless New Yorkers and visitors every year.

-The next time you’re anywhere near 23rd and Fifth, do yourself a favor and skip over to Madison Square Park, a treasure and a welcome respite in what’s almost midtown and almost downtown, but not quite either.
+The next time you’re anywhere near 23rd and Fifth, do yourself a favor and skip over to Madison Square Park, a treasure and welcomed respite in what’s almost Midtown and almost Downtown, but not quite either.

 Madison Square Park

 Have you walked through Madison Square Park?
 For more about the park, visit madisonsquarepark.org.

 Also, be sure to check out this charming pocket park, and a here’s our guide to picnics in New York.
 Also, things to do in Brooklyn’s Prospect Park!
 And while you’re in the Flatiron District, do some shopping. 🙂